QuickBlox/ios-quickblox-sdk/README.md

 The [QuickBlox](https://quickblox.com) platform provides the QuickBlox iOS SDK is a software development kit that provides a set of tools and APIs to help iOS developers build communication features into their apps.
 The QuickBlox iOS SDK is designed to work with Objective-C and Swift languages and provides various features such as messaging, video calling, push notifications, and user authentication.

+# Install

+QuickBlox iOS SDK is available using the [Swift Package Manager](https://www.swift.org/package-manager/) (SPM) as of version 2.19.0.

+To add QuickBlox IOS SDK to your project using SPM, you can follow these steps:

+1. Open your Xcode project and navigate to File > Swift Packages > Add Package Dependency.
+2. In the search bar, enter the QuickBlox repository URL: https://github.com/QuickBlox/ios-quickblox-sdk.git  and click Add Package.
+3. Xcode will then fetch the QuickBlox iOS SDK and you can add it to your project by clicking Add Package.
+4. You can then import QuickBlox modules into your code and use its API.

+For more information on spm customization options, you can refer to the [Apple Documentation](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

 # Features

 The QuickBlox iOS SDK includes several modules that provide different functionalities such as: